 We understand that some patients are more nervous than others and for that reason we offer intravenous sedation and oral sedation.
 Oral sedation is a form of anxiety control, which makes treatment more pleasant for our patients.We will prescribe a sleeping tablet that is to be taken the night before and one hour before treatment.
 This will help you to be relaxed relieving the tension and anxiety during the procedure.

 Alternatively, We can also offer intravenous (IV) sedation which is administered by a medical anaesthetist.
-The sedative drugs used in dentistry are variants of valium.
-IV sedation is usually a drug called Midazolam and is given by injection, either in the back of your hand or in your arm.
+The sedative drugs used in dentistry are safe for the vast majority of patients.
+IV sedation is usually given by injection, either in the back of your hand or in your arm.
 The dose will depend on the amount of treatment needed and the length of time it will take to complete.

 How will IV sedation in the surgery affect me ?